The information in this article applies to:

-Often, an elevation view contains more information than is needed for a cabinet detail.
+An elevation view often contains more information than is needed for a cabinet detail.

 To trim a CAD drawing

-In addition to the edit handles, you can use polyline's edit tools to resize, reshape and move it into position.
+- In addition to the edit handles the polyline's edit tools can be used to resize, reshape and move it into position

-This temporary line is called a fence and it will select every line that intersects your polyline and delete the portion of that line that is outside the polyline.
+- This temporary line is called a fence and it will select every line intersecting your polyline and delete the portion of that line that is outside the polyline

-Repeat steps three and four for each edge of the polyline.
+- Repeat steps two and three for each edge of the polyline.